Zorlin/raptorswithhats.com-hugo/content/posts/2020-09-20-elastic-nas-part3.md

 Start and enable the chunkserver service.
 {{< highlight plaintext >}}
-wings@blinky:~$ systemctl enable moosefs-chunkserver && systemctl start moosefs-chunkserver
+wings@blinky:~$ sudo systemctl enable moosefs-chunkserver && sudo systemctl start moosefs-chunkserver
 {{< / highlight >}}

 ## Web interface
 The final service was “moosefs-cgiserv”, which provides a web interface for MooseFS.
 Unlike the other services, it doesn’t require any configuration, so just starting it was enough.

 {{< highlight plaintext >}}
-wings@blinky:~$ systemctl start moosefs-cgiserv
+wings@blinky:~$ sudo systemctl enable moosefs-cgiserv && sudo systemctl start moosefs-cgiserv
 {{< / highlight >}}

 Then I navigated to http://10.1.1.201:9425/mfs.cgi.
 As we’re not using the default DNS name of “mfsmaster”, I put “10.1.1.201” into the “Input your DNS master name” field and clicked the “Try it !!!” button.